Why E-Commerce Analytics Fails to Drive Growth

 A more effective approach begins with customer-centric diagnostic questions:

-Even if the test captures only 1% of those failures, that represents 0.15% of total PDP abandonment, roughly 15% of the original 1% target, from a single insight.
+Even if the test captures only 1% of those failures, in this example, that represents 0.15% of total PDP abandonment, roughly 15% of the original 1% target, from a single insight.
 The data was already there.
-The insight was not.
+It was the insight that was lacking.

-The Real Barrier to E-Commerce Growth Is Not Data, It’s Analytical Depth
+The Real Barrier to E-Commerce Growth Is Not Data, It’s Depth

 The e-commerce data industry will continue to grow.
 Platforms will continue to add features, bundle AI capabilities and raise prices.
 The pressure on digital teams to invest in more tools will not diminish.